cblender/ga04-Raindrops/README.md

 - Each word has a base score of 1 point per letter.

 - Each word's base score is multiplied based on its length.
-The multiplier is equal to 1+(20/N), where N is the word's length.
+The multiplier is equal to 1+((N-3)/10), where N is the word's length.
 Longer words are worth more per letter than short words.

-- The total score for all words of a particular length is also multiplied.
+- The total score for all words in a particular length category is also multiplied.
 This multiplier is equal to (N+M)/16, where N is the length and M is the quantity of words.